We answer 24/7 — call anytime, even after hours, for your free quote (954) 289-0864

 Cost & What Drives It

-Commercial epoxy in Broward County generally runs $3 to $7 per square foot installed, depending on the system and the size of the space.
-Larger floors spread fixed mobilization and prep costs across more area, so the per-foot number drops as square footage climbs, while specialty systems like urethane cement, quartz, and ESD flooring sit at the top of the range.
-Because commercial scope varies so widely, an honest number comes after a walkthrough, not over the phone.
+Commercial epoxy in Broward County typically lands between $3 and $7 per square foot installed, set mostly by the system and the size of the room.
+The bigger the floor, the further the fixed mobilization and grinding costs spread, so the per-foot rate falls as the square footage climbs — while the specialty builds (urethane cement, quartz, ESD) sit at the top of that band.
+Because no two commercial scopes match, a real number comes off a walkthrough, never off a phone call.

-Five things move a commercial quote the most:
+Five levers move a Broward commercial quote more than anything else:

-- The system.
-A solid-color warehouse floor and an ESD-rated clinic floor are not in the same price tier.
-The performance you need sets the floor on the cost.
+• The system you actually need.
+A solid-color storage floor and an ESD-rated lab floor are not in the same tier; the performance the room demands sets the price, not preference.

-- Slab condition.
-Cracks, spalling, oil saturation, and old failing coatings all add prep before any new system goes down.
+• Slab condition.
+Cracks, spalling, oil-soaked concrete, and an old failing coating all add grinding and repair before anything new can bond.

-- Downtime windows.
-Night, weekend, and phased work to keep you open costs more than an empty building, but it protects revenue.
+• Downtime windows.
+Night, weekend, and zone-by-zone work to keep you trading costs more in labor than coating an empty building, but it protects the revenue the closure would have cost you.

 Minimizing Downtime

-Fast-cure polyaspartic and polyurea systems are the key.
-Where a traditional epoxy might need days to fully cure, these chemistries can return a floor to light service in as little as 24 hours, and they cure reliably even in Broward County's heat and humidity.
-That alone shrinks most projects from a week-long closure to a long weekend.
+Fast-cure polyaspartic and polyurea coatings do most of the heavy lifting.
+Where a traditional epoxy can need days to harden, these return a floor to light service in roughly 24 hours, and they cure dependably in exactly the heat and humidity Broward serves up year-round — the same warmth that can make a slow epoxy blush.
+That single property turns most week-long closures into a long weekend.

-Scheduling does the rest.
-Many commercial floors can be installed after hours or over a weekend so the business never stops trading.
-Where the space is too large to do at once, the work is sectioned, so only one zone is offline at a time while the rest of the operation keeps running.
-A warehouse can keep half its racking active, a restaurant can coat its kitchen during a planned closure, and a retail floor can go down aisle by aisle overnight.
-We map that sequence around your operating hours during the walkthrough, so the plan fits your business instead of the other way around.
+The schedule closes the rest of the gap.
+Plenty of Broward floors go down after hours or across a weekend so the business never stops trading, and when a space is too big to do in one pour, we section it — one zone offline while the rest of the operation runs.
+A port-side warehouse keeps shipping from half its racking, a Las Olas kitchen gets coated during a planned dark Monday, a showroom goes down aisle by aisle overnight.
+We build that sequence around your hours on the walkthrough, so the install bends to your business and not the reverse.

 Frequently Asked Questions